w3c/tokyo18-workshop/minutes.md

 > *Elika Etemad:* ?: Need both of what we do, recognize what's happening and describe it to adapt for rendering

-> *Elika Etemad:* ?????: Very quick comment about navigation, just to say that the description of CML is have a very ? many many information in the CML, more than the basic stuff we have in the actual guided navigation
+**Samuel Petit:** Very quick comment about navigation, just to say that the description of CML is have a very ? many many information in the CML, more than the basic stuff we have in the actual guided navigation

 ### 8. Evolving CSS
 {: #section8}